c21maxbu/mobileapp-programming-hello/README.md

 **Skriv din rapport här!**

 I went into the layout folder under recources and into activity_main.xml to find the layout for this project.
-There i found dubbled pressed the wite
+There i found dubbled pressed the wite lalallala

 ## Följande grundsyn gäller dugga-svar: